WWE Rumors: Rey Mysterio’s Son Reportedly Set To Become A Full-Time Wrestler, Could Feature In Major Storyline

 If the latest episode of Monday Night Raw showed us anything, it’s that Rey Mysterio can’t catch a break.

-Since returning from an injury a few weeks ago, the legendary luchadore has struggled to get back to winning ways, and his losing streak hit another bump in the road this week when he suffered clean defeats in a Two Out of Three Falls match against Andrade.
+Since returning from an injury a few weeks ago, the legendary luchador has struggled to get back to his winning ways, and his losing streak hit another bump in the road this week when he suffered clean defeats in a two-out-of-three-falls match against Andrade.

 After his loss, Mysterio gave a cryptic backstage interview where he discussed his failing career and how he has a family to support.
 While the promo was shrouded in ambiguity, it suggested that we’re about to see a storyline involving his family in the near future.

 This potential storyline just so happens to coincide with the news that WWE wants to use Mysterio’s real-life son, Dominick Gutierrez, as a full-time wrestler.
-Citing Dave Meltzer’s Wrestling Observer Newsletter, WrestleTalk reports that the rising talent will make his in-ring debut on WWE television in 2020.
+Citing Dave Meltzer’s Wrestling Observer Newsletter, WrestleTalk reported that the rising talent will make his in-ring debut on WWE television in 2020.

-Another WrestleTalk report notes that the company wants Gutierrez to bypass NXT as well.
+Another WrestleTalk report noted that the company wants Gutierrez to bypass NXT as well.
 This is because he’s reportedly being touted to play a big part in the upcoming Rey Mysterio storyline.

 Not sending a rookie to NXT to develop is a rare move on WWE’s part, so they must have faith in the young superstar to step up to the plate.
 Perhaps the company really wants to take advantage of his relationship with his father to create compelling television.